telerik/maui-docs/controls/collectionview/header-footer.md

 ## Header and Footer Visibility

 By default both the header and the footer are hidden.
-To visualize the header set the `IsHeaderVisible` to `true` and to visualize the footer, set the `IsFooterVisible` to `true`.
+To visualize the header set the `IsHeaderVisible` to `True` and to visualize the footer, set the `IsFooterVisible` to `True`.

 ## Setting Direct Content to the Header and the Footer